 Requirements

 For the assembly you have to master soldering tasks.
-The following articles provide tips on how to do this.
+The following articles contain tips on this.

 - Electronics – My friend the soldering iron